zhengjia/sinatra-explained/app/tutorial_1/tutorial_1.md

 We will start the tutorials with a simple four-line sinatra app as shown in classic.rb.
 The question we are going to solve in the first tutorial is: what will happen when we require sinatra?

 To get a hint, looking at the four line app, apparently the get method is available in the context of the current app.
 So some methods are "imported" from sinatra to the current app.
 To get another hint, we create a file which only has one line: `require 'sinatra'`, and run it.
 We can see a server starts!

-This brings out two areas we are going to cover: method lookup and and server startup in sinatra.
+This brings out two areas we are going to cover: method lookup and server startup in sinatra.

 First let's see where the get method is defined. get is a class method of Sinatra::Base.
 Since it's available at the top level in the current app, it can either be a class method or an instance method defined at the top level main object.
 Let's see which case it is and how get becomes available in the current app.
 (In case you don't know, methods defined on the top level becomes private instance methods of Object class; class methods defined on top level become singleton methods on the main object, which is an instance of Object.)